 What are quotes?

-In Probase, “quotes” is a general term for creating either Proposals or Assessments for customers.
+In Probase, “quotes” is a general term for creating either Quotes or Assessments for customers.
 The system provides a guided multi-step wizard that helps you create the right type of work based on your situation.
-Two types of quotes:- Proposals - Formal quotes with pricing that you send to customers for review and approval before starting work
+Two types of quotes:- Quotes - Formal quotes with pricing that you send to customers for review and approval before starting work

-- Assessments - On-site evaluation appointments where you visit the property first to evaluate needs, then create a proposal afterward
+- Assessments - On-site evaluation appointments where you visit the property first to evaluate needs, then create a quote afterward

 When to use each type